 From 1516 the Ottomans ruled until the empire collapsed in World War 1.
 France then established Greater Lebanon in 1920 and the Lebanese Republic in 1926.
 In 1943 the country gained independence with a government split on religious lines.

-In 1989 a ceasefire was negotiated and in 2005 Syria withdrew but the country remains tense whilst the Syrian civil war, since 2012, has worsened Lebanon’s economic situation.
+In 1989 a ceasefire was negotiated and in 2005 Syria withdrew but the country remains tense whilst the Syrian civil war (since 2012) worsened Lebanon’s economic situation.
 In August 2020 a huge explosion of ammonium nitrate stored at the port drew the world’s attention to the country’s failing administration and corrupt politics.

 Lebanon lies on the northwest edge of the Arabian tectonic plate and the eastern edge of the Levant basin.
 It contains 4 north-south trending physiographic regions.

 A narrow coastal plain widens to the Akkar plain in the south.
 East of this the Lebanon mountains form a steep ridge of limestones and sandstones that run for most of the country's length.
 The Beqaa valley, which is part of the Red Sea rift valley system, lies between these mountains and the Anti-Lebanon range of mountains in the east.

 Lebanon has no identified indigenous oil or gas resources, either onshore or offshore.
 However, the country may have potential for gas and even oil discoveries in deep waters near the border with Israel and Cyprus in the Levant Basin.

 No drilling has yet been carried out and political risks are high.
 No resources are currently ascribed to Lebanon by Globalshift.